PrayujaTeli/Amusement-Park/README.md

    Dive into our database design and schema to understand the inner workings of our amusement park management system.

 3. **Contribute:**
    Feel free to contribute enhancements, suggest improvements, or report issues.
-We welcome collaboration from developers of all skill levels.

-### Contributors

-This project is made possible by contributions from individuals like you.
-We deeply appreciate the effort and dedication of our contributors.
-Thank you for helping us create magical experiences for visitors worldwide!

----

 Feel free to replace placeholders like `https://example.com/your-logo.png` and `https://example.com/your-schema-image.png` with actual links to your logo and schema image.
 Additionally, you can customize the text further to match the specifics of your project.